Do you need a half hourly meter for business electricity?

 We understand that that looking for a new business energy tariff may not be at the top of your priority list, but if your business has a high energy demand, it may need a half-hourly meter so your supplier can take more accurate readings and bill you correctly.

-Read on to find out if you need half-hourly metering, and see how our energy comparison service and expert advice can help secure the cheapest electricity rates for your business.
+Read on to find out if you need half-hourly metering and see how our energy comparison service can help secure the cheapest electricity rates for your business.

 Calculate how much electricity you've used between your readings and estimate how much it will cost.